My Non-Negotiable Essentials (5+ years of CKD + IF) Part 2/3

 I have been for several month(s) living temporarily under newly strict lifestyle arrangements that prohibit me from cooking or preparing any wholefoods from scratch, nor am I permitted to bring any Eggs or Fish products.
 Hence what I am sharing here is a retrospect based off the majority over the last half a decade worth of experience amidst Cyclical Keto + Intermittent Fasting.

-If we’re talking about life or death situation ~ ordinary rock salt, as I disclose in perhaps the most important feature video I’ve done (thus far) ~ would suffice.
+If we’re talking about life or death situation ~ ordinary rock salt, as I disclose in perhaps the most important feature video I’ve done (thus far) suffices.
+This we are talking about basic necessity nerve signalling and muscle function.

-If there is one specific type of salt I personally vouch, though by no means I am paid at all for writing this, is pink salt by Murray Basin.
-Locally-mined in Australia and revered amongst “Michelin Star chefs” (or so they proclaimed), it actually tastes different in a pleasant, “layered” kind that is difficult to describe.
+If however money is no object, one “brand” I personally vouch, though by no means I am paid at all for writing this, is pink salt by Murray Basin.
+Locally-mined in Australia it’s revered amongst “Michelin Star chefs” (or so they proclaimed) that it actually tastes different in a more pleasant, “rich” kind of way.
+I can attest to this analogy as a “layered” kind that is difficult to describe, but certainly more than just savoury sensation.

-Of equal importance, if not more so in retrospect to my prior years of SKD (Standard ketogenic diet) ~ is Potassium.
+Of equal importance, if not more so , is Potassium.
 KCL / potassium chloride or citrate version is recommended as they’re relatively accessible.
-Cream of tartar (potassium bitartrate) may also be incorporated as an alternative.
-However, beware that it has as an acidic taste of its own which may impact the palate of any feature meal.
-I would not consume those “Diet Rite salt” 50/50 mix of sodium and potassium, because of their anti-caking agents.
-They are not exactly palatable, if at all.
+I used to recommend Cream of tartar (potassium bitartrate), but now I may yet reverse my stance for it to be highly prone for gut distress.
+I also would not recommend those “Diet Rite salt” 50/50 mix of sodium and potassium, because of their anti-caking agents imparts that strange “taste” that is not pleasant to me, at all.

 As summary

-Next to water, I don’t think this is debate-able, if at all ~ salt is arguably more necessary to life than it is detrimental.
+Next to water, I don’t think this is debate-able, if at all ~ salt is more necessary than it is detrimental.
 I have learned over the years that much of the problems when starting SKD (standard Ketogenic, low carbohydrate / roughly 65F/25P/10C) revolved around the lack of salt intakes.
-It does take time however, to realize their effects.
-In some cases, especially in period of digestive upsets, feelings of unease or heart palpitations (which for many recent years now I have zero occurences) ~ pinches of potassium chloride resolve these literally within minutes.
-But again, all this is based from my own biology and N=1 circumstance.
-Your salt intake should reflect your needs.
-Unless clinically supervised – I would not contemplate, at least not yet – Dry Fasting.
+Feelings of unease or heart palpitations (which for many recent years now I have zero occurrences) ~ pinches of potassium chloride resolve these literally within the hour, but others milleages may vary.
+Magnesium ~ oxides and chelated would be considered staple forms.
+I honestly have not known enough about Calcium ~ whether or not supplementing is worth considering, given their risks.
+But egg shells boiled and dried would be a dire alternative for me to resort to but I wouldn’t consume within fasting window, better with a meal.

 Interesting trivia ~ a long term study (albeit animal model-based) seemed to suggest that salt intake actually favours fatty acid oxidation (Mutchler MS et al 2020).
 To add weight to the unappetising reception of low salt diets, there appears to be an interesting quote by Sir George Pickering, a professor from University of Oxford ~ The rigid low-sodium diet is insipid, unappetising, monotonous, unacceptable, and intolerable.
 To stay on it requires the asceticism of a religious zealot.”